atreyabhat/atreyabhat/README.md

-# Atreya Bhat
+# Atreya Bhat's Corner

-Welcome to my space, where I blend the worlds of robotics, software engineering, and innovation.
-Let me give you a glimpse of what I'm up to!
+Welcome to my digital abode, where I fuse the realms of robotics, software engineering, and innovation.
+Here's a sneak peek into my world!

 ## 🤖 About Me
-I'm a Robotics Engineer diving deep into the realm of intelligent machines, driven by a passion for exploring new horizons in this evolving field.
-Why Robotics?
-Well, I just love the balance of multidisciplinary skill set it demands and the adrenaline rush it fills you up with when stuff finally works!
+I'm Atreya Bhat, a Robotics Engineer on a mission to unlock the potential of intelligent machines.
+What draws me to robotics?
+It's the perfect blend of diverse skills and the exhilaration of seeing ideas come to life!

-With an academic background at Worcester Polytechnic Institute (WPI) and hands-on experience at cutting-edge labs, I've engaged in work at the intersections of planning, control, sensor fusion, and vision-based manipulation.
+With a background from Worcester Polytechnic Institute (WPI) and hands-on experience from leading labs, I've delved into the intersections of planning, control, learning, and vision-based manipulation.

 #### Research at WPI
-- Engaged in pioneering research at WPI's [Manipulation & Environmental Robotics Lab](https://wp.wpi.edu/merlab/), spearheading developments in robot scrap cutting.
-I am implementing active vision algorithms and real-time velocity control for the oxy-acetylene cutting operation.
-This has also led me to experiment with novel inverse kinematics and planning algorithms.
-Advised by [Prof. Berk Calli](https://berkcalli.com/)
+- At WPI's [Manipulation & Environmental Robotics Lab](https://wp.wpi.edu/merlab/), I'm at the forefront of developing cutting-edge solutions for robot scrap cutting.
+From refining active vision algorithms to exploring deep reinforcement learning for oxy-acetylene cutting, it's a journey of innovation.
+Mentored by [Prof. Berk Calli](https://berkcalli.com/)

 <div style="display: flex; justify-content: center;">
     <img src="https://github.com/atreyabhat/atreyabhat/assets/39030188/84eaa637-7ad7-44d2-b5a1-2a8ef7f178bb" alt="wpi_logo" width="130" height="130" style="margin-right: 20px;">